 Micah Corah

-I will be joining the Colorado School of Mines CS@Mines as an Assistant Professor in January 2024.
-My group will study aerial robotics, active perception, and multi-robot systems with applications to aerial videography, infrastructure inspection, and search (mine safety, search and rescue).
+I am an Assistant Professor in Computer Science at the Colorado School of Mines and director of the Navigation, Aerial-robots, and Perception Planning Laboratory (NAPPLab) (full website forthcoming).
+My group studies aerial robotics, active perception, and multi-robot systems with applications to aerial videography, infrastructure inspection, and physical search (mine safety, search and rescue).

-Currently, I am a Postdoctoral Fellow in the Robotics Institute at Carnegie Mellon University, working in the AirLab.
-My work here focuses on filming and reconstruction moving agents with groups of aerial robots.
-This is relevant to applications such as sports cinematography, biomechanics, study of animal groups, and filming improvisational performations.
+Previously, I was a Postdoctoral Fellow in the Robotics Institute at Carnegie Mellon University, in the AirLab where I focuse on filming and reconstruction moving agents with groups of aerial robots.
+This work is relevant to applications such as sports cinematography, biomechanics, study of animal groups, and filming improvisational performations.

 Before that I was a postdoc at the NASA Jet Propulsion Laboratory and competed with team CoSTAR in the DARPA Subterranean Challenge where I focused on aerial navigation in challenging, underground environments.